obadaDeg/n8n-lazy-planner/prompt.md

 ## The Prompt

 ```
-I need you to help me plan my work week.
+I need you to help me plan my work and study tasks for the week.
 Please listen to my goals, tasks, and constraints, then output a structured weekly plan.

 CRITICAL: Your final output MUST be a valid JSON array following this exact format:

 [
   {
     "task": "Clear, actionable task name",
-    "list": "DayOfWeek",
+    "list": "DayOfWeek or Backlog",
+    "category": "Work or Study or Urgent",
     "desc": "Detailed description with context, dependencies, or notes"
   }
 ]

 RULES FOR THE JSON OUTPUT:
-1. The "list" field MUST be one of these exact day names: "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"
+1. The "list" field MUST be one of: "Backlog", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday", "Done"
-2. Use standard day capitalization (first letter uppercase)
+2. The "category" field MUST be one of: "Work", "Study", "Urgent"
+3. Use "Backlog" for tasks without a specific day assigned yet
+4. Use "Done" for already completed tasks (if tracking them)
-3. Each task should be specific and actionable
+5. Each task should be specific and actionable
-4. Descriptions should provide context, not just repeat the task name
+6. Descriptions should provide context, not just repeat the task name
-5. Output ONLY the JSON array - no explanatory text before or after
+7. Output ONLY the JSON array - no explanatory text before or after
-6. Ensure the JSON is valid (proper quotes, commas, brackets)
+8. Ensure the JSON is valid (proper quotes, commas, brackets)

+CATEGORY GUIDELINES:
+- "Work": Professional tasks, meetings, deliverables, code reviews, client work
+  ✓ Examples: "Complete Q4 report", "Deploy to production", "Client presentation", "Review team PRs"

+- "Study": Learning, courses, certifications, technical reading, skill development
+  ✓ Examples: "AWS certification practice", "Read React documentation", "Complete online course module", "Practice coding problems"

+- "Urgent": Time-sensitive tasks requiring immediate attention (can be work or study)
+  ✓ Examples: "Fix production bug", "Submit proposal before deadline", "Study for exam tomorrow", "Emergency client call"

+NOTE: This system is designed for professional productivity (work and study).
+Personal life tasks (groceries, errands, social events) should use a separate system.

 Now, here's what I need to accomplish this week: